Machine learning applications for the study of AGN physical properties using photometric observations: Summary and conclusions

-While the addition of $\sim$\num{15000} Type 1 AGN sources from this catalogue might not dramatically improve our knowledge of the luminosity function, considering that the \num{8000} SPIDERS AGN sources were measured with greater accuracy in the same phase space, the release of this new dataset is of particular use for multimessenger astronomy studies, where one needs to know these physical parameters for a large sample of sources while maximizing the sky coverage.
-AGN have been favoured to be strong cosmic ray emitters \citep{murase_neutrinos_2022,murase_high-energy_2022}, with the recent discovery showing the nearby obscured AGN NGC 1068 to be a steady source of neutrinos \citep{icecube_collaboration_evidence_2022}.
+While the addition of $\sim$\num{21000} AGN sources from this catalog might not dramatically improve our knowledge of the luminosity function, considering that the \num{8000} SPIDERS AGN sources were measured with greater accuracy in the same phase space, the release of this new dataset is of particular use for multimessenger astronomy studies, where one needs to know these physical parameters for a large sample of sources, while maximizing the sky coverage.
+AGN have been favored to be strong cosmic ray emitters \citep{halzen_neutrino_1997, murase_neutrinos_2022,murase_high-energy_2022}, with the recent discovery showing the nearby obscured AGN NGC 1068 to be a steady source of neutrinos \citep{icecube_collaboration_evidence_2022}.
 Searches for a cumulative signal from different AGN populations, such as \cite{abbasi_search_2022}, can help characterize which sources contribute most to the flux of neutrinos, based on their accretion parameters.
-By strategically targeting a subset of sources observed spectroscopically, we would able to train similar ML-algorithms and reconstruct a larger sample of photometrically measured AGN.
-The method can easily be expanded to other cosmic demographics --- higher $z$ for instance--- granted a corresponding dataset is provided to train a ML algorithm.
+By strategically targeting a subset of sources observed spectroscopically, we would be able to train similar ML-algorithms and reconstruct a larger sample of photometrically measured AGNs.
+The method can easily be expanded to other cosmic demographics (e.g., higher $z$) granted a corresponding dataset is provided to train a ML algorithm.
 In this work, we were limited by demanding that sources had been observed with SDSS photometry: this constrained the coverage to a quarter of the full sky.
-A natural next step would be to expand the optical sky coverage by cross-matching sources with the Pan-STARRS 3$\pi$ survey \cite{flewelling_pan-starrs1_2020}, and recover most AGN identified by infrared and X-ray telescopes.
-Finally, eROSITA has been scanning the full-sky with unprecedented sensitivity in the soft (0.2–2.3 keV) and hard (2.3–8 keV) bands \citep{merloni_erosita_2012,predehl_erosita_2021}.
-Incorporating this dataset will also offer new understanding of obscured AGN, as harder X-ray photons are transparent to obscuring dust.
+A natural next step would be to expand the optical sky coverage by cross-matching sources with the Pan-STARRS 3$\pi$ survey \cite{flewelling_pan-starrs1_2020}, and recover most AGNs identified with IR and X-ray telescopes.
+Finally, eROSITA has been scanning the full-sky with unprecedented sensitivity in the soft (0.2–2.3 keV) and hard (2.3–8 keV) bands \citep{merloni_erosita_2012,predehl_erosita_2021}, having recently published its first data release \citep{merloni_srgerosita_2024}.
+Incorporating this dataset will also offer new understanding of obscured AGNs, as harder X-ray photons are transparent to obscuring dust \citep{salvato_erosita_2022,waddell_erosita_2023, waddell_srgerosita_2024}.

 \bibpunct{(}{)}{;}{a}{}{,} \begin{appendix}